KyanberuNoKage/ShroudedDepths/README.md

 1. **Open the Extracted Folder**: Navigate to the folder where you extracted the Windows files.
 2. **Run the Game**:
-   - Find either the "**Run Shrouded Depths.bat**" file, or if this file dosn't run the game, find the "**ShroudedDepths.exe**" file.
+   - Find either the "**Run Shrouded Depths.bat**" file inside the windows ZIP file, or if this file dos not run the game, find the "**ShroudedDepths.exe**" file.
-   - Double-click on it to launch the game.
+   - Double-click on the file to launch the game.

 **DISCLAIMER:** There may currently be issues with anti-virus software thinking the game is unsafe.
 This isn't a virus, but I take no accountability for problems caused by disabling anti-virus or whitelisting this games files on your computer.